JinxLv/StyleSegv1-One-shot-image-segmentation/README.md

 <img src="./Figure/boxplot.png" width="1000px">

 The visualization of segmentation results for different dual-model iterative learning methods.
-From left to right are raw image, UNet trained with 5 atlas, Pc-Reg-RT, Brainstorm, DeepAtlas, our method, and the ground-truth of segmentation.
-The implementation of UNet, Pc-Reg-RT, Brainstorm and DeepAtlas are all used their offical released source code.
+From left to right are raw image, UNet trained with 5 atlas, Brainstorm, DeepAtlas, our method, and the ground-truth of segmentation.
+The implementation of [Brainstorm](https://github.com/xamyzhao/brainstorm) and [DeepAtlas](https://github.com/uncbiag/DeepAtlas) are all used their offical released source code.
 <img src="./Figure/visulization.png" width="900px">

 We also visualize the segmentation results of [MH-WHS 2017] dataset.